roschaefer/WebsiteManagement/README.md

 1. Zip a folder with static html content (at least "index.html")
 2. Log in as admin and visit the admin interface
-3. Create a website for your client and upload the .zip archive
+3. Go to the websites page, create a website for a client and upload the .zip archive
-4. Now your client visit to your static website!
+4. Now your client can visit your static website!

 Every user has his own profile page.
 Clients can navigate to their associated websites and admins have access to all user profiles and static websites.